 You can open the logs provided by the information security system to provide proof of sender and receiver.
 No third party can control the sending and receiving of your information.

-Only the two of you can make any changes in the information you are sending to each other.
+Only the two of you can make any changes to the information you are sending to each other.

 Now let’s take an example.
 This example will help you better understand the second pillar of cybersecurity- Non-Repudiation.